jdcantrell/luggage/readme.md

 `gem install camping-omnibus bcrypt-ruby`

+Additionally these are needed for the source and markdown views:

+`gem install kramdown albino`

 Once you have done that download or clone the luggage repository and fire up your vim (or whatever poor excuse for an editor you're using) and modify config.yml to any reasonable value you can think of.